qlik-oss/core-website/docs/licensing.md

 With this evaluation trial license, you can better evaluate Qlik Core's scalability and load testing abilities with no limit on concurrent Qlik Associative Engine sessions.

 !!!
-Note "Getting a license"
+Note "Getting a trial license"
     You can request a Trial License by [filling out this form](./license-registration.md).
     You will also need to pass in a setting to Qlik Associative Engine to enable licensing.
     See [License configuration](./services/licenses.md#configuration) page.